CyberCRI/PeersGraderApp/README.md

  Students G01b and G02b, never specifically graded by any professor, will inherit professor's grade from their group.

 ### Hacking
 The code is open source and open license, thus hackable.
+As of v.0.2.2 the stack is basic, a junior Javascript developer can clone and edit it.

 ### License
 CC-BY-SA-NC-4.0 -- Lopez Hugo, Center for Research in Interdisciplinarity (@CRIparis)